FOCUS-No more nut rage: activist fund takes on family-controlled Korean Air

 It will make Korean Air the first top chaebol group to shake off the grip of its founding family, as many conglomerates transition to the third generation of their founding fathers.

-Kang's fund KCGI and his backers including Heather have mustered roughly 37% of voting rights of Hanjin and seek to replace Walter Cho with mobile industry veteran Kim Shin-bae as a new board member to press restructuring of Korean Air.
+Kang's fund, KCGI, and his backers, including Heather, have mustered roughly 37% of the voting rights of Hanjin and seek to replace Walter Cho with mobile industry veteran Kim Shin-bae as a new board member to press restructuring of Korean Air.

-The proxy fight also represents a major distraction to the loss-making airline which warned this month that the coronavirus outbreak could threaten its survival after it scrapped more than 80% of its capacity and put its cabin crew members on leave.
+The proxy fight would also be a major distraction for the loss-making airline which warned this month that the virus outbreak could threaten its survival, after it scrapped more than 80% of its capacity and ordered cabin crew on leave.

 TURNING POINT

-With shareholder activism campaigns by the likes of Elliott having had limited success in South Korea, Kang didn't initially think of replacing Walter Cho, whose family, including Heather, controls around 33% of Hanjin.
+With limited success in South Korea for activist shareholder campaigns by the likes of Elliott, Kang did not initially think of replacing Walter Cho, whose family, including Heather, controls about 33% of Hanjin.

-"We were simply hoping to prod Korean Air to cut debt and stop investing in unprofitable businesses," he said, adding the carrier has a huge upside potential with his proposed restructuring given its solid core earnings power.
+"We were simply hoping to prod Korean Air to cut debt and stop investing in unprofitable businesses," he said, adding that his proposed restructuring offers the carrier huge upside potential, given its solid core earnings power.

-The homegrown activist fund took just a 9% stake in Hanjin in 2018, enough to ruffle its feathers.
+The homegrown activist fund took a stake of just 9% in Hanjin in 2018, enough to ruffle its feathers.

 "They refused twice to meet us, effectively saying we were just one of ten thousand shareholders with whom they can't meet individually.
 That really disappointed me."

-Hanjin said many activist funds seemingly advocating shareholder rights ended up profit-taking, and private funds' threats to management do not help its long-term development.
+Hanjin said many activist funds seemingly advocating shareholder rights ended up taking profit, and private funds' threats to management do not help long-term development.

-Things, however, took a dramatic turn following the death of the siblings' father in April last year which sparked a family feud over how best to manage the group and escalated into a proxy battle between the estranged siblings.
+Events, however, took a dramatic turn after the family patriarch died last April, sparking a feud among the siblings over how best to manage the group that escalated into a proxy battle.

 "My campaign will be a catalyst for a more transparent and fair governance system.
 This is a good signal for foreign investors," he said, adding poor corporate governance has kept Korean stocks trading at a sharp discount.

-Korea's family groups have been under growing investor scrutiny in the wake of a corruption scandal involving South Korea's ex-president and Samsung chief in 2017, and as succession looms for the third generation of founding families.
+Investor scrutiny of Korea's family groups has grown since a 2017 corruption scandal involving South Korea's ex-president and Samsung chief and as succession looms for the third generation of founding families.

 "The third generation is taking over, but their abilities aren't proven, so the process of finding the most suitable CEO has become more transparent," said Lee Chang-min, a Hanyang University management professor, calling the proxy fight "a turning point."

-Kang said Walter, Hanjin CEO since 2014 and Korean Air CEO since 2016, should take responsibility for the airline's debt-to-equity ratio of above 800% - one of the highest among airlines - which he attributed to management decisions such as its 2014 takeover of doomed Hanjin Shipping and aggressive fleet expansion.
+Kang said Walter, Hanjin CEO since 2014 and Korean Air CEO since 2016, should take responsibility for the airline's debt-to-equity ratio of more than 800% - one of the highest among airlines - which he blamed on decisions such as a takeover of doomed Hanjin Shipping in 2014 and aggressive fleet expansion.

 "Both the brother and sister are not good managers," he said.
-Heather was briefly jailed in 2015 from the nut rage incident.
+Heather was briefly jailed in 2015 over the nut rage incident.

-Hanjin said among aviation firms that tend to have higher debt ratios, Korean Air chose an aircraft retention strategy for stable operation and growth, and it is on track to sell non-core assets.

 FIRST SUCCESS CASE?

-Jamie Allen, Secretary-General of Asian Corporate Governance Association, said family-controlled conglomerates often lack checks by outside board directors, who "may just say yes to the family."
+Family-controlled conglomerates often lack checks by outside board directors, who "may just say yes to the family," said Jamie Allen, secretary-general of the Asian Corporate Governance Association.

 "This is why we're interested in the work being done by KCGI, because it's been pushing for board improvements."

-But the fate of Kang's bid remains uncertain as both sides compete to build up their stakes and doubts persist over the viability of the overhaul.
+But the fate of Kang's bid remains uncertain, as both sides compete to build up stakes and doubts persist over the viability of the overhaul.

-One of Korean Air's employee unions said professional managers proposed by KCGI are no more than "ceremonial figures," and criticised Heather for joining hands with "a speculative fund" seeking short-term profits and restructuring to "drive employees to the streets."
+One of Korean Air's employee unions said professional managers proposed by KCGI were no more than "ceremonial figures", and criticised Heather for joining hands with a speculative fund.

 "It is like sleeping with the enemy.
 They have formed an alliance against a common foe," said Park Sang-in, a professor and chaebol reformist. "(Heather) Cho is very unpopular, and she is a stumbling block to winning votes."

-Kang, who earned a business degree from the country's prestigious Seoul National University and wrote several books about corporate governance, started KCGI in 2017 with some investors who were rewarded by his earlier successful exit from mid-sized builder Yonjin Construction & Engineering.
+Kang, who earned a business degree from the prestigious Seoul National University and wrote books on corporate governance, started KCGI in 2017 with some investors who had been rewarded by his successful exit from mid-sized builder Yonjin Construction & Engineering.

-Kang said KCGI seeks to enhance long-term corporate value and reiterated there will no workforce restructuring if he wins the battle.
+Kang said KCGI wants to boost long-term corporate value and reiterated there would be no workforce restructuring if he won the battle, which he acknowledged would be uphill.

-But he acknowledged that it will be an uphill battle this time.

 (Editing by Miyoung Kim and Jacqueline Wong)